 - According to “‘Up Means Good’: The Effect of Screen Position on Evaluative Ratings in Web Surveys”, by Roger Tourangeau, Mick P. Couper, and Frederick G. Conrad in 2013, items rated on a common scale received more favorable ratings if they occurred at the top of the list and more negative ratings if they occurred at the bottom.
 In an additional paper, “The Design of Grids in Web Surveys”, the authors find that dividing grids up into separate questions reduces missing data.

 Item-by-item presentation is often done automatically when rendering surveys for the web, depending on the survey tool.
-For instance, the above grid question is displayed as the following screens on a mobile phone:
+For instance, the first two rows of the above grid question are displayed as the following screens on a mobile phone:

-For times where the grid cannot be avoided, make sure to repeat column headings regularly, to minimize confusion when selecting a radio button:
+For times where the grid cannot be avoided, make sure to repeat column headings regularly, to minimize confusion about which labels goes with which row when selecting a radio button:

 Finally, grids consisting of agreement scales are best rewritten to use construct-specific scales.